PROFESSIONAL VERSION

 Overview of Leukocyte Disorders in Animals

-ByR.
-Darren Wood, DVM, DVSc, DACVP, Department of Pathobiology, Ontario Veterinary College, University of Guelph
+Full Review: Aug 2026 ByR.
+Darren Wood, DVM, DVSc, DACVP, Department of Pathobiology, Ontario Veterinary College, University of Guelph | Peer reviewed byJoyce Carnevale, DVM, DABVP, College of Veterinary Medicine, Iowa State University

-Leukocytes, or WBCs, in the blood of healthy mammals include segmented neutrophils, band neutrophils, lymphocytes, monocytes, eosinophils, and basophils.
-Abnormal leukocytes include neutrophils less mature than bands (eg, metamyelocytes, myelocytes, progranulocytes), blast cells of any hematopoietic lineage, mast cells, and other neoplastic cells.
-WBCs vary in their site of production, their duration of circulation, and the stimuli that affect their release into and migration out of the vascular system.
-Differences in leukocyte physiology account for species differences in normal blood cell concentrations and their responses to disease.
+Observation of neutrophils less mature than bands (eg, metamyelocytes, myelocytes, progranulocytes), blast cells of any hematopoietic lineage, mast cells, and other neoplastic cells is indicative of disease.
+WBCs vary in their site of production, duration of circulation, and stimuli that prompt their release into and migration out of the vascular system.
+Differences in leukocyte physiology account for species differences in blood cell concentrations in healthy animals and their responses to disease.

 For More Information